muhammadadeelzahid/LIS3DSH-Drivers-Zephyr-RTOS/README.md

 ## Steps

-1. Add a folder called lis3dsh inside of example-application/drivers/sensor/
+1. Copy and replace this repository's "drivers" folder inside "example-application/."
-2. Clone and add the lis3dsh.c and lis3dsh.h files inside the lis3dsh folder
-3. Clone and add CMakeLists.txt and Kconfig from drivers/sensor/lis3dsh/CMakeLists.txt and drivers/sensor/lis3dsh/Kconfig files to the example-application folder      respectively
-4. Clone and add the st,lis3dsh.yaml file to the dts/bindings/sensor directory in the example-application project
+2. Clone and add the st,lis3dsh.yaml file to the dts/bindings/sensor directory in the example-application project
-5. Clone and add the nrf52dk_nrf52832.overlay file to example-application/app/boards directory.
+3. Clone and add the nrf52dk_nrf52832.overlay file to example-application/app/boards directory.
-6. Add samples/sensor/lis3dsh/prj.conf from this repository to example-application/app/
+4. Add samples/sensor/lis3dsh/prj.conf from this repository to example-application/app/
-7. Clone and replace the main.c source code to the example-application/app/src folder.
+5. Clone and replace the main.c source code to the example-application/app/src folder.